HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 For mobile crawls, 71% of homepages and 72% of inner pages correctly used text compression.
 Comparing homepages to 2022, this also represents a drop from 73%.

-The drop in usage, whilst perhaps small, is disappointing, it's certainly not become harder to enable compression, and perhaps easier, especially if you use a CDN like cloudflare where it's a simple flip of a switch in a dashboard.
+The drop in usage, whilst perhaps small, is disappointing, it's certainly not become harder to enable compression, and perhaps easier, especially if you use a CDN like Cloudflare where it's a simple flip of a switch in a dashboard.

 It should be noted that compression is not entirely magic, and doesn't make the whole impact of page weight go away for these resources for the client.
 Ultimately they do need to be decompressed again before use.